quincyfox/git-notes/assets/ch7.md

 - To do this, use the `git config` command.
 The `--global` switch will allow `Git` to apply your configuration settings across all project repositories that you will create later on.

+- You will only need to do this configuration once, unless you intend to change the user name and email later on.

 - To configure user name:
 ```shell
 $ git config --global user.name "<your name>"